crystal-lang/crystal-book/docs/guides/use_zig_cc_as_an_alternative_linker.md

 cc bin/shards.o -o bin/shards -s -rdynamic -static -L/home/zw963/Crystal/bin/../lib/crystal -lyaml -lpcre2-8 -lgc -lpthread -ldl -levent

-Usually we will run it on the target platform, in this case, a ARM64 machine, now with `zig cc` magic, we want to link it directly on host platfrom instead.
+Usually we need linking it on the target platform, in our case, a ARM64 machine,

-But, before that, you need to indicate where to find those static link libraries. for current case, following alpine package is needed.
+Now with `zig cc` magic, we will link it directly on host platfrom instead, but we still need following static link libraries:

 ```
 yaml-static